Preserving Purity Through Preserving Marriage

 0:00

-Christ Commands Preserving Marriage for the Sake of Preserving Purity
+Christ Commands Preserving Marriage for Purity's Sake

 To the married I give this charge (not I, but the Lord): the wife should not separate from her husband (but if she does, she should remain unmarried or else be reconciled to her husband), and the husband should not divorce his wife.